tlklein/10-javascript-projects/README.md

 # Countdown Timer Application
-This is a countdown timer application.
+This is a simple countdown timer application.

 # Works Cited / References
 1. 10 Projects in 10 Hours GitHub